 What if I live in an apartment?

-Well, if you’re unlucky enough to live near that big bank of meters that many complexes have, you’re being blasted by all of them together-all of the time!
+Well, if you’re unlucky enough to live near that big bank of meters that many complexes have, you’re being blasted by all of them together, all of the time!
 Yikes!!

 And then, there’s the issue of privacy

-If the utility knows in granular detail about your energy usage, it would be very easy for them–or some other actor–to figure out when you’re home and when you’re not.
-Imagine a car quietly driving down your street that can pick up the Smart Meter transmissions and use that to decide which homes to break in to!
+If the utility knows in granular detail about your energy usage, it would be very easy for them, or some other actor, to figure out when you’re home and when you’re not.
+Imagine a car quietly driving down your street that can pick up the Smart Meter transmissions and use that to decide which homes to break into!

 How powerful is the radiation?

-The radiation energy field emitted from smart meters are measured in MicroWatts Per Centimeter Squared (μW/cm2) the typical unit used in America.
+The radiation energy field emitted from smart meters is measured in MicroWatts Per Centimeter Squared (μW/cm2) the typical unit used in America.
 Keep in mind that smart meter transmissions are not constant, and the readings can fluctuate.
 In our tests, we used our specially calibrated EMF Tester from TES.

-Also note that EMF testers (emf meters) can ONLY check the electromagnetic field intensity; this doesn’t tell us if or how the field is affecting us biologically.
+Also note that EMF testers (EMF meters) can ONLY check the electromagnetic field intensity; this doesn’t tell us if or how the field is affecting us biologically.
 If you’d like to know more about the topic of polarization, check out the very in depth and enlightening article links below.

 We found that for our smart meter, the highest level we found was 56.71 μ W/cm2.